Why Work at AES?

 Gir Forest National Park is a wildlife sanctuary in Gujarat, western India.
 It was established to protect Asiatic lions, who frequent the fenced-off Devalia Safari Park, along with leopards and antelopes.

-Goa is a favorite destination among expats due to its pristine beaches and relaxed atmoshpere.
+Goa is a favorite destination among expats due to its pristine beaches and relaxed atmosphere.
 Dotted with hundreds of impressive beaches, the coastline of more than 100 km offers beautiful views and serenity where tourists enjoy and relax in the sun.

 Himachal Pradesh is a northern Indian state in the Himalayas.
 It's home to scenic mountain towns and resorts such as Dalhousie.
 Host to the Dalai Lama, Himachal Pradesh has a strong Tibetan presence.
 This is reflected in its Buddhist temples and monasteries, as well as its vibrant Tibetan New Year celebrations.
-The region is also well known for its trekking, climbing and skiing areas.
+The region is also well known for its trekking, climbing, and skiing areas.

 Sariska Tiger Reserve is a tiger reserve in Alwar district, Rajasthan, India.
 It stretches over an area of 881 km² comprising scrub-thorn arid forests, dry deciduous forests, grasslands, and rocky hills.
 This area was a hunting preserve of the Alwar state and was declared a wildlife sanctuary in 1958.

 Binsar is one of the scenic places of Kumaon region of Uttarakhand.
-Perched at an elevation of 2420 metres, Binsar is known for offering spell-binding views of the majestic Himalayan peaks such as Chaukhamba, Nanda Devi, Nanda Kot, Panchachuli, and Kedarnath.
-The main attraction of Binsar is the 300 kms of majestic and panoramic view of Himalayan peaks from Binsar Zero point.This compact hill town is encircled by the Binsar Wildlife Sanctuary which serves as a habitat for the rare animals, birds and flower species.
-Since the place is wrapped up in thick foliage, it is undoubtedly the best place for experiencing adventurous hiking, camping and nature walks.
+Perched at an elevation of 2420 meters, Binsar is known for offering spell-binding views of the majestic Himalayan peaks such as Chaukhamba, Nanda Devi, Nanda Kot, Panchachuli, and Kedarnath.
+The main attraction of Binsar is the 300 kms of majestic and panoramic view of Himalayan peaks from Binsar Zero point.This compact hill town is encircled by the Binsar Wildlife Sanctuary which serves as a habitat for the rare animals, birds, and flower species.
+Since the place is wrapped up in thick foliage, it is undoubtedly the best place for experiencing adventurous hiking, camping, and nature walks.

 Band with teacher on school field